A CMOS-compatible Ising Machine with Bistable Nodes: Introduction

 For example, in some systems, the Hamiltonian is closely related to the Ising formula.
 Naturally, the system seeks to enter a low-energy state.
 In other systems, a Lyapunov function of the system can be shown to be related to the Ising formula.
 In general, these systems can be thought of as optimizing an objective function (in the form of the Ising formula) due to physics.
 Hence, they are generally referred to as \emph{Ising machines}.
 Clearly, unlike in a von Neumann machine, there is no explicit algorithm to follow.
 Instead, nature is effectively carrying out the computation.
 Ising machines have been implemented in a variety of ways with very different (and often complex) physics principles involved.
 It is unclear (to us at least) whether any particular form has a fundamental advantage that will manifest in a very large scale.

 Note that these systems can not guarantee reaching the ground state in practice.\footnote{Theoretical guarantee in some ideal setup may exist.
-For instance, adiabatic quantum computing theory says that when the annealing schedule is \emph{sufficiently} slow and in the absence of noise (zero kelvin) the system is guaranteed to stay in the ground state~\cite{messiah_qm}.} Nonetheless, some systems find a good answer with high speed and a good energy efficiency, as we shall see later with concrete examples.
-In this paper, we propose a novel CMOS-based Ising machine which uses circuit elements' physical properties to achieve nature-based computation.
-This design is completely different from other efforts of using CMOS circuit to build machines that \emph{simulate} an annealer.
+For instance, adiabatic quantum computing theory says that when the annealing schedule is \emph{sufficiently} slow and in the absence of noise (zero Kelvin) the system is guaranteed to stay in the ground state~\cite{messiah_qm}.} Nonetheless, some systems find a good answer with high speed and a good energy efficiency, as we shall see later with concrete examples.
+In this paper, we propose a novel CMOS-compatible Ising machine which uses circuit elements' physical properties to achieve nature-based computation.
+Our proposed design is completely different from other efforts of using CMOS circuit to build machines that \emph{simulate} an annealer, such as chip-based accelerated simulated annealers~\cite{Kirkpatrick671,yamaoka_isscc2015,takemoto_isscc2019}.
 We perform a detailed analysis of the design and show that it is a compelling design and superior in many respects to existing Ising machines and accelerators of simulated annealing.
-More importantly, we hope the paper can inspire the computer design community to contribute ideas in a field that is currently filled with physics-centered prototypes.